-6 For federal systems, the system owner may be a program manager or business/asset owner and may represent the official responsible for the procurement, development, integration, modification, operation, maintenance, and disposal of a system.
-Non-federal entities may consider this role to be a business manager with oversight of the development, production, and operation of the information resource.
+10 For federal systems, the system owner may be a program manager or business/asset owner and may represent the official responsible for the procurement, development, integration, modification, operation, maintenance, and disposal of a system.
+Non-federal entities may consider this role to be a business manager with oversight over development, production, or operation.